 The Windsor-Essex Children’s Aid Society is governed by a volunteer Board of Directors who share a commitment to the well-being of children and families.
 The role of the Board of Directors is to ensure the on-going sustainability, credibility and ability of the organization to realize its Mandate, Vision, Mission Statement and Values & Guiding Principles.

-Mr. Virk has been a Board Director since September 2016 and currently serving as the Chair of the Board.
+Mr. Kulveer Virk has been a Board Director since September 2016, currently serving as the Past Chair of the Board.
 He is presently working for a major automotive manufacturer in Detroit as ITO Transformation Manager.

 Mr. Virk has over 20 years of experience in managing and delivering complex programs in Information Technology and is a thought leader with deep experience in solving business problems utilizing continuous improvement methods and efficient use of technologies.
 He teaches Management of Information Systems as adjunct professor at University of Windsor.
 His expertise includes creating process efficiencies, governance structures, data analytics and strong stakeholder relations.

 Mr. Virk brings over a decade of board governance, strategic planning and program management experiences serving multiple roles in various sectors in USA and Canada.

 Ms. Melissa Cuzzocrea has been a Board Director since January 2022, currently servigin as Treasurer of the Board and Chair of the Corporate Services Committee.
 Ms. Cuzzocrea is a Director in Baker Tilly Windsor’s Assurance and Advisory department.
 She has over 20 years of accounting experience, most of which has been spent in public accounting.
 Ms. Cuzzocrea works primarily with owner-managed corporations providing business advisory, accounting, and tax compliance services, as well as personal and corporate tax planning services.